 Can I get medical coverage for the coronavirus in the US?

-In order to get medical coverage for the coronavirus, you’ll need a travel or health insurance policy that covers the illness abroad.
-Keep in mind it’s unlikely you’ll get travel coverage for policies bought after the virus became a known event.
-Your individual health insurance may or may not cover international medical expenses.
+In order to get medical coverage for the coronavirus, you need a travel or health insurance policy that covers the illness abroad.
+It’s unlikely you’ll get travel coverage for policies bought after the virus became a known event, unless you buy a policy that covers the coronavirus specifically.
+And your individual health insurance may or may not cover international medical expenses.

 The US healthcare marketplace only extends coverage to US citizens or legal permanent residents.
 If you can’t find coverage through your own health or travel policy, reconsider traveling to the US during the coronavirus outbreak.
 Many travel carriers and insurance companies are letting customers reschedule travel without change fees.